-Solheimajokull is about eight km long and 1-2 km wide.
+Sólheimajökull Glacier is about 8 km long and 1-2 km wide.
 It is sometimes called “The Stinking River” because of its emission of sulphuric acid from sub-glacial high-temperature areas.
-This glacier has shrunk dramatically over the years, and is full of ice ridges, sinkholes and streams, providing hikers with a memorable experience.
+This glacier has shrunk dramatically over the years and is full of ice ridges, sinkholes, and streams, providing hikers with a memorable experience.

 Pasterze Glacier is the longest glacier in Austria, at 8.4 kilometers long.
 Lying directly beneath Mount Grossglockner, the country’s highest mountain, Pasterze is accessible from the High Alpine Road, as well as via a cable railway, and a walking trail.
-‘Pasterze’ comes from the word ‘Pastirica’, from the Slovenian word for ‘shepherdess’.
+‘Pasterze’ comes from the word ‘Pastirica’.

 The largest mass of ice in the Rocky Mountains, it’s no surprise that this glacier is a hiker’s favorite.
 Stretching for more than 25 kilometers across the Continental divide, hiking it is not for the faint-hearted.
-Those willing to take on the adventure can witness the beauty of melting snows, waters flowing across North America to the Atlantic, the Arctic and the Pacific Oceans.
+Those willing to take on the adventure can witness the beauty of melting snows and waters flowing across North America to the Atlantic, the Arctic, and the Pacific Oceans.

-Angel Glacier is one of the more accessible glaciers in Canada.
-Nature lovers will appreciate its accessibility and beauty.
+Angel Glacier is one of the accessible glaciers in Canada.
+Nature rs will appreciate its accessibility and beauty.
 Hikers can get very close to the glacier and take magnificent photos.
-If you go, look at the glacier closely and see if you think it does indeed resemble an angel – how the glacier got its name.
+If you go, lo at the glacier closely and see if you think it does indeed resemble an angel – how the glacier got its name.

 This glacier is 13.6 miles long and has a helpful visitor center operated by the United States Forest Service.
 The easy Photo Point Trail is the best vantage point for panoramic shots of Mendenhall Glacier and the surrounding peaks.

 Three hours drive from Anchorage, a hike of the Matanuska Glacier is worth adding to the itinerary if you are in Alaska.
-The glacier is the largest in Alaska that is accessible by vehicle, and is a lovely day trip from Anchorage.
+The glacier is the largest in Alaska that is accessible by vehicle and is a ly day trip from Anchorage.
 It gets very windy here, so make sure to pack lots of layers for a hike!

-The Greenland Ice Sheet is the second largest ice body in the world after the Antarctic Ice Sheet, covering 80 percent of Greenland.
-Together, both ice sheets contain more than 99 percent of the freshwater ice on Earth.
-For hikers really wanting something unique, breathtaking and out-of-this-world, hiking, or even taking a helicopter tour of the ice sheet is a must.
+The Greenland Ice Sheet is the second-largest ice body in the world after the Antarctic Ice Sheet, covering 80 percent of Greenland.
+Together, both ice sheets contain 99 percent of the freshwater ice on Earth.
+For hikers really wanting something unique, breathtaking, and out-of-this-world, hiking, or even taking a helicopter tour of the ice sheet is a must.

 Unlike other glaciers that are rapidly shrinking, Perito Moreno keeps growing, and the reason is still debated by experts.
 Its size and accessibility make Perito Moreno a major tourist attraction in southern Patagonia.
 Trekking and hiking tours are very popular, including a “mini-trekking” option that takes one and a half hours, and a “big ice” option that lasts five hours.

-If you are looking to hike a glacier outside the polar regions, Baltoro Glacier is a great option, as it is one of the longest glaciers located outside the common polar regions.
-The sheer enormity of Baltoro Glacier, and its a strenuous route taking several days to complete means that only those who are physically fit and expert should attempt to trek the entire route.
+If you are going to hike a glacier outside the polar regions, Baltoro Glacier is a great option, as it is one of the longest glaciers located outside the common polar regions.
+The sheer enormity of Baltoro Glacier and its strenuous route taking several days to complete means that only those who are physically fit and experts should attempt to trek the entire route.